Medicare & Medicaid Audit Defense Attorneys In Illinois

-Over 40 years of experience defending healthcare providers in Medicare and Medicaid investigations and audits
+Over 40 years of experience as Medicare and Medicaid audit attorneys defending healthcare providers in Illinois

 In today’s regulatory environment, healthcare providers are under greater scrutiny than ever before.
 A single overpayment notice can ask a healthcare provider to repay hundreds of thousands or even millions of dollars.
 A single medical records request from CMS or one of its contractors can ask for information and medical records supporting dozens of Medicare claims.
 Responding to a medical records request is not a task that should be taken lightly.
 Not all audits are the same.
 CMS uses a number of different programs and contractors to review healthcare provider’s claims.
 While some audits are focused on educating healthcare providers and identifying underpayments to healthcare providers, others are focused on identifying overpayments or even detecting fraudulent billing practices.

 If you have received a medical records request from CMS or notification that an audit has been initiated, it is important that you understand the type of contractor conducting the review and the objectives of the audit.
 The Illinois Medicaid audit attorneys at Goldberg Law Group can help evaluate the notice and advise you on the next steps.

 UPICs (formerly known as Zone Program Integrity Contractors) perform fraud, waste, and abuse detection, deterrence and prevention activities.
 UPICs use a variety of techniques to identify and address potentially fraudulent billing practices, including pre-payment review, which can be devastating for a healthcare provider because the provider must submit documentation and often times complete the appeals process before receiving payment for services rendered.